 Remake of Danish movie starring Julianne Moore and Michelle Williams attempts to tell a complex and multibranched story, but the intriguing layers are never fully fleshed - now available on VoD [Read More...]

 A man reveals the details of how he met his lover and murdered his mother-in-law-to-be, in potentially fascinating yet clumsily structured movie - from Open City Documentary Film Festival [Read More...]

-Argentinian filmmaker Benjamín Naishtat's third film is a muted yet powerful character study spiked with political flavours - now available on VoD!
-[Read More...]
+Argentinian filmmaker Benjamín Naishtat's third film is a muted yet powerful character study spiked with political flavours - on Mubi on Tuesday, January 10th; also available on other platforms [Read More...]